2025 Arizona Diamondbacks season

 The 2025 Arizona Diamondbacks season was the franchise's 28th season in Major League Baseball and their 28th season at Chase Field in Phoenix, Arizona, as members of the National League West.
 They were managed by Torey Lovullo in his ninth season with the franchise.

 The Diamondbacks faced a significant number of injuries in 2025, particularly to their pitching staff, with several players undergoing season-ending Tommy John surgery, including recent free-agent signee ace pitcher Corbin Burnes and high leverage relievers A.J.
 Puk and Justin Martinez.
 At the trade deadline, the team traded longtime rotation stalwart Merrill Kelly to the Texas Rangers.

 On September 26, with a loss to the San Diego Padres, the team was eliminated from playoff contention.

+The Arizona Diamondbacks drew an average home attendance of 29,555, the 18th-highest of all MLB teams.

 Offseason

 The Diamondbacks finished the 2024 season with a record of 89–73, an improvement on their 84–78 from 2023, in which they made the World Series.
 However, they missed the playoffs due to losing the tiebreaker against the Atlanta Braves and New York Mets.